Eureka Cost Estimator

 The value of cloud computing is allocating exactly the power you need for only the time that you need it.
 This calculator will help you optimize the resources you allocate in your Eureka instance.

 Enter the CPU and RAM requirements for up to three virtual machines.
-For n2d-type virtual machines, 1 virtual CPU (vCPU) runs with a base frequency of 2.25 GHz.
+For T2D-type virtual machines, 1 virtual CPU (vCPU) runs with a base frequency of 2.45 GHz.
+This series has predefined machine types of up to 60 vCPUs and support 4 GB of memory per vCPU.

-Note: Beginning August, 2021 Compass will be deploying n2d virtual machines by default.
-These are powered by AMD EPYC CPU platform.
-If your packages require Intel Cascade Lake CPU platform please indicate this in your order and a n2 virtual machine will be deployed.
+Note: Beginning December 2023, Compass will be deploying T2D virtual machines by default.
+These are powered by the AMD EPYC CPU platform.
+If your packages require Intel Cascade Lake CPU platform please indicate this in your order and an N2 machine will be deployed for you.
+The prices of N2 machines are not accurately reflected by the calculator.

 For each VM, enter the disk space and estimated number of hours the machine will run in a month.